terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 **Solution:**

+You have two options:

+#### Downgrade your local Terraform version

-You will need to re-run the deploy of the 3-networks shared environment with Terraform v0.13.6
+You will need to re-run the deploy of the 3-networks shared environment with Terraform v0.13.6.

 Steps:

-- Go to folder `gcp-networks/envs/shared/`
+- Go to folder `gcp-networks/envs/shared/`.
-- Update `backend.tf` with your bucket name from the 0-bootstrap step
+- Update `backend.tf` with your bucket name from the 0-bootstrap step.
 - Run `terraform destroy` in the folder using the Terraform v0.x.x version.
 - Delete the Terraform state file in `gs://YOUR-TF-STATE-BUCKET/terraform/networks/envs/shared/default.tfstate`.
 This bucket is in your **Seed Project**.
+- Install Terraform v0.13.6.
-- Re-run the manual deploy of 3-networks shared environment using Terraform v0.13.6
+- Re-run the manual deploy of 3-networks shared environment using Terraform v0.13.6.

+#### Upgrade your 0-bootstrap runner image Terraform version

+Replace `0.x.x` with the actual version of your local Terraform version in the following instructions:

+- Go to the [Terraform release](https://releases.hashicorp.com/terraform/) page.
+- Enter the `terraform_0.x.x` release folder.
+- Download the file `terraform_0.x.x_SHA256SUMS`.
+- Get the value of the SHA 256 SUM for the amd64 linux version of the release 0.x.x (`terraform_0.x.x_linux_amd64.zip`)
+- Go to folder `0-bootstrap`.
+- Edit the module `cloudbuild_bootstrap` in the Terraform [main.tf](../0-bootstrap/main.tf) file:
+  - Upgrade `terraform_version` from `"0.13.6"` to `"0.x.x"`
+  - Update `terraform_version_sha256sum` with the value you got from the file `terraform_0.x.x_SHA256SUMS`
+- Run `terraform init`.
+- Run `terraform plan` and review the output.
+- Run `terraform apply`.

 ### Application authenticated using end user credentials